-3. Building Trust
+3. Building Trust of Landing Page

 Some of how you build trust with lead generations might be through testimonials and client reviews.
 The extra element to consider here though is a short line about how you might be using the data you retrieve.
 A quick, “We promise not to share your data with anyone” could go a long way in making your prospective customers feel more comfortable bout entering their information.

 You might also consider a trust badge, such as a third-party endorsement by a known company–like the Better Business Bureau.